Bacterial vaginosis and pregnancy

 - Burning feeling when you urinate

 If you think you may have BV, tell your health care provider right away.
-Your provider can examine you and take a sample of vaginal fluid to look for bacteria associated with BV.
-The sample is sent to a lab for testing.
+Your provider can check your vagina for signs of vaginal discharge and test a sample of vaginal fluid for bacteria associated with BV.